kkwong44/wordpuzzles/README.md

     *Example - A correct answer*

     ![Screenshot on Answer Correct](readme/screenshots/answer-correct.png)
-* When the answer is incorrect then it will display an incorrect message and perform the following processes *(see previous screenshots)*:
+* When the answer is incorrect then it will display an incorrect message and perform the following processes *(messages as shown in previous screenshots)*:
     * Display original clue
     * Display an additional clue with the first letter of the word
     * Display the puzzle grid again